ldbc/ldbc_snb_bi/umbra/README.md

 The Umbra implementation expects the data to be in `composite-merged-fk` CSV layout, with headers and without quoted fields.
 To generate data that confirms this requirement, run Datagen without any layout or formatting arguments (`--explode-*` or `--format-options`).
-The data set should consist of uncompressed CSVs.
-If you retrieved a compressed data set (`.csv.gz` files), set the `${SF}` environment variable and run the `scripts/decompress-data-set.sh` script to uncompress the files (note that doing so deletes the original compressed files).

 In Datagen's directory (`ldbc_snb_datagen_spark`), issue the following commands.
 We assume that the Datagen project is built and the `${PLATFORM_VERSION}`, `${DATAGEN_VERSION}` environment variables are set correctly.